signalfx/signalfx-agent/docs/monitors/collectd-cassandra.md

 # collectd/cassandra

-Monitors Cassandra using the GenericJMX collectd plugin.
+Monitors Cassandra using the Collectd GenericJMX plugin.
+This is essentially a wrapper around the [collectd-genericjmx](./collectd-genericjmx.md) monitor that comes with a set of predefined MBean definitions that a standard Cassandra deployment will expose.

+Use this integration to monitor the following types of information from Cassandra nodes:

+ - read/write/range-slice requests
+ - read/write/range-slice errors (timeouts and unavailable)
+ - read/write/range-slice latency (median, 99th percentile, maximum)
+ - compaction activity
+ - hint activity

 Monitor Type: `collectd/cassandra`